IEDB/ONTIE/doc/api.md

 https://ontology.iedb.org/ontology/ONTIE_0000002	Mus musculus BALB/c A2/Kb Tg	true
 ```

 The body of the POST request is a list of CURIEs or IRIs.
 The first row should be `CURIE` or `IRI`.
+The HTTP `Content-Type` should be `text/plain` or `text/tab-separated-values`, not `application/x-www-form-urlencoded` which is the default for some tools.

 ### Example: Term Status